Tutorials

 Click [Generate DSAIL] or copy the below program into Code Generated

-declare landlordDiscriminatedOnRace as boolean; declare landlordDiscriminatedOnColor as boolean; declare landlordDiscriminatedOnReligion as boolean; declare landlordDiscriminatedOnNationalOrigin as boolean; declare landlordDiscriminatedOnSex as boolean; declare landlordDiscriminatedOnDisability as boolean; declare landlordDiscriminatedOnFamilialStatus as boolean; declare landlordDiscriminatedOnSourceOfIncome as boolean; declare tenantRefusedDueToSection8Voucher as boolean; declare disabilityAccommodationsNotProvided as boolean; declare unitPassedInspection as boolean; declare unitMeetsHousingQuality as boolean; declare rentWithinLimits as boolean; declare extraPaymentsOutsideHAP as boolean; declare unitHabitable as boolean; declare repairsCompleted as boolean; declare tenantRetaliationOccurred as boolean; assert antiDiscrimination { Not(Or(landlordDiscriminatedOnRace, landlordDiscriminatedOnColor, landlordDiscriminatedOnReligion, landlordDiscriminatedOnNationalOrigin, landlordDiscriminatedOnSex, landlordDiscriminatedOnDisability, landlordDiscriminatedOnFamilialStatus)) }; assert voucherAcceptance { Not(Or(tenantRefusedDueToSection8Voucher, landlordDiscriminatedOnSourceOfIncome)) }; assert disabilityAccommodation { Not(disabilityAccommodationsNotProvided) }; assert housingQuality { And(unitPassedInspection, unitMeetsHousingQuality) }; assert rentCompliance { And(rentWithinLimits, Not(extraPaymentsOutsideHAP)) }; assert habitabilityMaintenance { And(unitHabitable, repairsCompleted) }; assert noRetaliation { Not(tenantRetaliationOccurred) };
+declare landlordDiscriminatedOnRace as boolean; declare landlordDiscriminatedOnColor as boolean; declare landlordDiscriminatedOnReligion as boolean; declare landlordDiscriminatedOnNationalOrigin as boolean; declare landlordDiscriminatedOnSex as boolean; declare landlordDiscriminatedOnDisability as boolean; declare landlordDiscriminatedOnFamilialStatus as boolean; declare landlordDiscriminatedOnSourceOfIncome as boolean; declare tenantRefusedDueToSection8Voucher as boolean; declare disabilityAccommodationsNotProvided as boolean; declare unitPassedInspection as boolean; declare unitMeetsHousingQuality as boolean; declare rentWithinLimits as boolean; declare extraPaymentsOutsideHAP as boolean; declare unitHabitable as boolean; declare repairsCompleted as boolean; declare tenantRetaliationOccurred as boolean; assert antiDiscrimination { Not(Or(landlordDiscriminatedOnRace, landlordDiscriminatedOnColor, landlordDiscriminatedOnReligion, landlordDiscriminatedOnNationalOrigin, landlordDiscriminatedOnSex, landlordDiscriminatedOnDisability, landlordDiscriminatedOnFamilialStatus)) }; assert voucherAcceptance { Not(Or(tenantRefusedDueToSection8Voucher, landlordDiscriminatedOnSourceOfIncome)) }; assert disabilityAccommodation { Not(disabilityAccommodationsNotProvided) }; assert housingQuality { And(unitPassedInspection, unitMeetsHousingQuality) }; assert rentCompliance { And(rentWithinLimits, Not(extraPaymentsOutsideHAP)) }; assert habitabilityMaintenance { And(unitHabitable, repairsCompleted) }; assert noRetaliation { Not(tenantRetaliationOccurred) };- Note the declarations at the top of this program; these form the basis for the questions in the final configuration step.

 - One should always review this code and ensure that (being LLM-generated) it accurately reflects the semantics and logic from the rules.